Eulercoder/eulercoder.me-new/content/_posts/self-learning/index.md

 ---
-title: '2 Years of Self-Learning Into a Developer: Eulercoder Motivation'
+title: '2 Years of Self-Learning Into a Developer- Eulercoder Motivation'
 date: 2017-08-06 13:50:37 Z
 tags:
   - learning